Alfredo Luís da Costa: Biography

 He was born to Manuel Luís da Costa and Maria João da Costa in the small village of Casével, Castro Verde.

 From a small farm in the Alentejo, he travelled to Lisbon where he worked for his uncle, a member of the Associação dos Empregados do Comércio de Lisboa (English: Association of Commerce Workers of Lisbon), and learned the alphabet in his shop.

 On meeting Alfredo Luís, Raul Pires described him as "...of a serious physiognomy, almost tragic" and with "big brown eyes, slow-moving, with a stance that appeared sleep-walking...with a moustache on his face, the nose lightly bent to the left.
 It is probable that he had untreated tuberculosis...and a perceptible bend in his back..."
 Later, Costa would continue as a sales clerk, after leaving the employ of his uncle, and traveling the country.
-Self-trained and a natural rebel, in Angra do Heroísmo he worked for a labour newspaper for workers in commerce, where as an able journalist he continued to submit weekly dispatches.
-While in Angra, he was also the driving force behind the Núcleo da Juventude Anarco-Sindicalista (English: Center for Anarchist-Syndicalist Youth) He continued his career in 1903, in Estremoz, where he was a republican propagandist, contributing to local newspapers with an unlimited dedication.
-With a small loan from a colleague he founded a small bookstore, A Social Editora, with Aquilino Ribeiro, where he edited several pamphlets against the regime, and distributed them door-to-door.
+Self-trained and a natural rebel, in Angra do Heroísmo he worked for a labour newspaper for workers in commerce, where, as an able journalist, he continued to submit weekly dispatches.
+While in Angra, he was also the driving force behind the Núcleo da Juventude Anarco-Sindicalista (English: Centre for Anarchist-Syndicalist Youth).
+He continued his career in 1903, in Estremoz, where he was a republican propagandist, contributing to local newspapers with an unlimited dedication.
+With a small loan from a colleague, he founded a small bookstore, A Social Editora, with Aquilino Ribeiro, where he edited several pamphlets against the regime, and distributed them door-to-door.
 This included his A Filha do Jardineiro (English: The Gardener's Daughter) an ironic romance that disparaged the royal family over seven decades, and which consumed most of his savings.

 A republican radical, though not an extremist, he was a mason in the Lisbon Mountain Lodge with contemporaries such as Aquilino Ribeiro, Luz de Almeida and Machado Santos.

-By 31 January 1908 he lived in the second-floor apartment at Rua dos Douradores, 20 in Lisbon.
+By 31 January 1908, he lived in the second-floor apartment at Rua dos Douradores, 20 in Lisbon.
 Costa was single, childless, an employee in commercial business, while collaborator in several publications and administrator of the weekly O Caixeiro.